monsonite/MINT-Documentation/Chapter_3.md

 >
 ```

-And if we use Control P. to examine the stack we are left with
+And if we use `Control P`. to examine the stack we are left with

 ```
 > => 12345 00035 00123 00999